-- Classroom Based Courses: must meet a minimum of 50 minutes per credit, per week, and an additional workload assigned to equal a minimum of 3 hours of course work/activity outside the classroom for each 50 minutes of meeting time (e.g., a minimum total of 230 minutes per credit, per week).
+- Classroom Based Courses: must meet a minimum of 50 minutes per credit, per week.
+In addition, it is expected that an additional workload will be assigned to equal 2 hours of course work outside the classroom for each 50 minutes of meeting time (e.g., a total of 170 minutes per credit, per week).

 - Blended and Non-Classroom Based Courses: must include some form of instruction, and/or homework, and/or activity that equals a minimum of 170 minutes per credit, per week.

 - Those courses that meet in a compressed format (i.e., fewer than 15 weeks), must make up the minimum of 170 minutes per credit, per week within the timeframe of the course offering.